jharmison-redhat/ansible-role-quay-all-in-one/README.md

     registry_s3_bucket: quay

-_The name of the S3 bucket to use for object storage._
+_The name of the S3 bucket to use for object storage.
+Optional if overriding registry_storage_details below._

     registry_storage_type: S3Storage
     registry_storage_details: